$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Introduction

 \subsection{Outline}

-In Section \ref{sec:geostr}, we will review some facts on geometric structures, and the octantization of Benoist.
+In Section \ref{sec:geostr}, we will review some facts on geometric structures, and the octantization of Benoist: For the first half of this paper, we are trying to reprove Theorem 4.9 of \cite{BenTor} classifying the real projective manifolds with infinite-cyclic holonomy groups.
+This is Proposition \ref{prop:mainp}.
+We will approach this in two steps by first proving Theorem \ref{thm:main} for regular diagonalizable holonomy manifolds and then we prove the corollary using perturbation.

+In Section \ref{subsec:auto}, we summarize some nilpotent Lie group action materials from \cite{Benoist94}.
+In Section \ref{subsec:Benoist}, we discuss the constructions of real projective manifolds by Benoist \cite{BenTor}.
+In Section \ref{subsec:split}, we discuss the splitting of real projective manifolds along \cite{psconv}.
+Then we will define elementary Benoist manifolds and Benoist manifolds, as discovered first by Benoist.
+In Section \ref{subsec:top}, we will go into the topology of Hopf and Benoist manifolds.
+In Section \ref{subsec:Prop4.9}, we restate Proposition 4.9 of \cite{BenTor}, which will be fully proved in Section \ref{subsec:general}.

-In Section \ref{sec:delta}, we will discuss manifolds whose holonomy group is infinite cyclic and regular diagonalizable.
-In Section \ref{subsec:simplices}, we discuss the possibility of the union of a simplex and its sides such that the resulting quotient space is a compact manifold with corner and lifts to the universal cover.
-In Section \ref{subsec:ambient}, we will show that such a union always implies the existence of some canonical ambient pieces in the universal cover.
-In Section \ref{subsec:canonical}, we classify closed $\rpn$-manifolds with infinite cyclic regular diagonalizable holonomy groups.
+In Section \ref{sec:delta}, we will discuss manifolds whose holonomy group is infinitely cyclic and regular diagonalizable.
+In Section \ref{subsec:simplices}, we discuss the possibility of the union of a simplex and its sides so that the resulting quotient space is a compact manifold with corner and lifts to the universal cover.
+In Section \ref{subsec:ambient}, we show that such a union always implies the existence of some canonical ambient manifolds in the universal cover.
+In Section \ref{subsec:canonical}, we classify closed real projective manifolds with infinite-cyclic regular diagonalizable holonomy groups.
 This proves Theorem \ref{thm:main}.
-In Section \ref{subsec:top}, we will delve into the topology of the manifolds.
-In Section \ref{subsec:general}, we will present a proof for Corollary \ref{cor:mainp}.
+In Section \ref{subsec:general}, we will present a proof for Proposition \ref{prop:mainp}.
 This proof is based on the concept introduced by Cooper and Goldman, involving the perturbation of holonomy groups to diagonalizable groups.

-In Section \ref{sec:obstruct}, we will establish the proof for Corollary \ref{cor:main}.
+For the rest of the paper, we are trying to prove our nonexistence results.
+The main tool is the Kuiper completion for geometric structure using the theories in our old work \cite{psconv}.
+In Section \ref{sec:obstruct}, we establish the proof for Corollary \ref{cor:main}.
 In Section \ref{subsec:generalcov}, we will present the general case, utilizing the Kuiper completion of the holonomy cover.
 In Section \ref{subsec:counter}, we will discuss some illustrative examples.

-We thank Yves Benoist and Daryl Cooper for helpful comments with results in this paper.
+We thank Yves Benoist, Daryl Cooper, William Goldman, Arielle Leitner, and Max Riestenberg for helpful comments regarding the results of this paper.